Equivariant weight filtration for real algebraic varieties with action: Additivity

-Furthermore, if we apply this functor to an elementary acyclic square, we obtain the same spectral sequence induced by the associated simple filtered complex as in \cite{MCP}, proof of Theorem 1.1, provided we replace the homology of the chains by the homology of the invariant chains.
-Consequently, the functor $(F^{can} C_*)^G$ verifies the condition (F2) of \ref{crit_action} because the short sequences
+The verification of condition (F2) runs as in \cite{MCP}, proof of Theorem 1.1, replacing the homology of the chains by the homology of the invariant chains.
+Indeed, the short sequences for an equivariant blowing-up